Philosophy, Goals and Objectives

 This policy of nondiscrimination includes access by students to educational programs, counseling services for students, course offerings, and student activities, as well as recruitment and appointment of employees and employment pay, benefits, advancement and/or terminations.

 Additionally, to promote the district website’s accessibility to staff, students, and members of the community with disabilities, the district will maintain a website that is accessible (or contains accessible alternatives) on perceivability, operability and understandability principles.
-The district’s Communication’s Specialist is responsible for considering the following when developing or updating the district website:
+The district’s

 - Adding the text equivalent to every image;